Clean water is possibly THE best attractant for a variety of birds and wildlife. Why? finding a source of clean water can be difficult in the wild.

-Standup Birdbath Fountain - Nova 3-Tier Pedestal Bird Bath Fountain
+Best Standup Birdbath Fountain: Nova 3-Tier Pedestal Fountain

 A bird drip or dipper is a tool used to create small water movements within your birdbath.
 As we discussed earlier, the movement of water helps to attract more birds to your birdbath.
-There are a variety of methods to create a birdbath drip system, however, I drew a rudimentary example of my preferred style of dripping.
-A large, secured tank with an adjustable nozzle, a simple, fixed tube, and a natural stone catchment, layered basin makes for an exceptional attraction to wild birds.
+There are a variety of methods to create a birdbath drip system.
+For you all, my favorite bird peeps, I drew a rudimentary example of my preferred style of dripping.
+A large, secured tank with an adjustable nozzle, a simple, fixed tube, and a natural stone catchment with layered basin makes for an exceptional attraction to wild birds.

 Which bird drip should I purchase?